 The user manual calls for “extreme caution” around children and when left unattended.
 The manual also warns of flammability and burns from hot parts.

-Any conversation about keeping your baby warm at night would be incomplete without addressing the #1 cause of infant death, SIDS/SUID.
+Any conversation about how to keep baby warm at night would be incomplete without addressing the #1 cause of infant death, SIDS/SUID.

-B – Back – baby should be put down to sleep on his back, never on his belly or side
+B – Back – Baby should be put down to sleep on their back, never on their belly or side.

 Final thoughts on safely keeping your baby warm at night without blankets

-The keys to keeping your baby safely warm and cozy are to layer appropriately (without over-bundling) and to feel your baby’s core to ensure he is warm but not hot.
+The keys to keeping your baby safely warm and cozy are to layer appropriately (without over-bundling) and to check that your baby’s core is warm but not hot.